Anker is known for making products that give you excellent bang for your buck and the Soundcore Liberty Air 2 are no exception. They will last you

 The design isn't exactly compact and even so, they deliver only about 6 hours of playback time on a single charge, with 12 hours more in the case.
 On the bright side, the case is Qi compatible, so you can charge it with your phone's wireless charger.

 Sennheiser Momentum True Wireless 2

-The Momentum 2s are objectively better in terms of battery life, however, now sporting 7 hours of playback time with a single charge and up to 28 hours when using the case to recharge.
-And that's with active noise canceling on, which of course this pair has.
+In terms of battery life, the Momentum True Wireless 2 sport 7 hours of playback time on a single charge and up to 28 hours when using their case to recharge.
+And that's with active noise canceling on.
 For some, these might be prohibitively expensive, but if you're looking for the best true wireless earbuds and price isn't a big factor, the Sennheiser Momentum True Wireless 2 will be a delight for your ears.

 Did you find the best wireless earbuds for yourself?
 Or looking for more options?

 Hopefully you found the best true wireless earbuds for yourself and your needs.
 Whether you're looking for the best earbuds for workouts at the gym, the best earbuds for running or simply ones that will sufficiently block out the noisy city surrounding you – most of the true wireless earbud offerings above should suffice.
 But if you're still unsure and wish to explore more options, feel free to also check out: